alexharv074/aws_exam_notes/solution-architect-developer/iam_notes.md

 - User directory management and user profiles.
 - Security features such as multi-factor authentication (MFA), checks for compromised credentials, account takeover protection, and phone and email verification.
 - Customized workflows and user migration through AWS Lambda triggers.

+## Streams

+Cognito Streams gives developers control and insight into their data stored in Amazon Cognito.
+Developers can now configure a Kinesis stream to receive events as data is updated and synchronized.
+Amazon Cognito can push each dataset change to a Kinesis stream you own in real time.